Nick Hornby: Personal life

 Hornby has been married twice.
-He and his first wife have one son, born in 1993, who has autism.
+He and his first wife have one son, born in 1993, who is autistic.
 Hornby's second wife is producer Amanda Posey.
+They separated in 2021.
 They have two sons, born in 2001 and 2004.
 Hornby's sister, writer Gill Hornby, is married to writer Robert Harris.

 Nick Hornby was directly involved in the creation of the charity Ambitious about Autism, then known as TreeHouse Trust, and its school TreeHouse School, as a result of trying to find specialist education for his son Danny.
 Hornby remains a major donor to the charity and is still involved as a vice-president.

 In 2010, Nick Hornby co-founded Ministry of Stories, a writing charity based in Hoxton, east London.
 The charity was inspired by Dave Eggers' 826 Valencia model in San Francisco and aims to offer young people a chance to develop writing and literacy skills and develop a love of writing for pleasure.